Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information tasks: Applications

-Since all $t_i\leq|A_i|$, the above inequality is trivially true unless $(H_{\min}^\epsilon(A_I|E)_\rho)$ is negative.
-So we might as well replace the min-entropy by its negative part $(H_{\min}^\epsilon(A_I|E)_\rho)_-$, which together with the outer bound derived from \cite{BertaFawziWehner:randomness} shows the essential optimality of the region \eqref{eq:randomness-one-shot}.
-This answers the question from \cite{YHW:randomness} about a one-shot version of the basic protocol and achievable rates from that paper, for all $k\geq 2$.
-This completes the proof of Theorem \ref{theorem:local_rand_extr}.
+Since all $t_i\leq|A_i|$, the above inequality is trivially true unless $H_{\min}^\epsilon(A_I|E)_\rho$ is negative.
+So we might as well replace the min-entropy by its negative part $(H_{\min}^\epsilon(A_I|E)_\rho)_-$, resulting in the achievability of the region \eqref{eq:randomness-one-shot}.
+Together with the outer bound derived from \cite{BertaFawziWehner:randomness} this region is thus shown to be essentially optimal.
+This answers the question from \cite{YHW:randomness} about a one-shot version of the basic protocol and achievable rates from that paper, for all $k\geq 2$; and completes the proof of Theorem \ref{theorem:local_rand_extr}.

 From this bound we also obtain easily a proof for Corollary \ref{corollary:local_rand_extr}.
 Namely, invoking the asymptotic equipartition property for the min-entropy (Theorem \ref{theorem:AEP}), a tuple of rates $R_i=\frac{1}{n}\log t_i\geq 0$ is achievable as $n\rightarrow\infty$ if and only if